Howdy-com/Howdy/README.md

 You can also add custom equipment: <img width="476" alt="Screen Shot 2023-02-17 at 2 09 03 PM" src="https://user-images.githubusercontent.com/125207/219783365-d9320d5d-74da-4131-8c4f-3612fd00602f.png">

 Non-uniform computing specs among distributed teams are a source of hidden drag.
-For example, if integration environments are much slower to run on international teammate computers, then those teammates run those tests less frequently.
-We hope this new feature helps address this risk with new teams.
+For example, if integration environments are slower to run on international teammate computers, then teammates run those tests less frequently.
+We hope this feature helps address this risk with new teams.